ICM (International Calculating Machines) Model 816 Desktop Calculator

 Close-up View of ICM 816 Keyboard

-As with the Master H-1, the ICM 816 uses an 8-digit display to provide 16 digits of integer capacity.
+The ICM 816 uses an 8-digit display to provide 16 digits of integer capacity.
 A special key (a double-ended arrow, designated as [<->] in this text) on the keyboard toggles the display between the most and least significant eight digits of results which exceed eight digits.
 For example, multiplying 12345679 by 18 would result in "22222222" showing up on the display.
 The clue that there is more of the result to be displayed is that there is no decimal point in the display.
 (If the result were actually 22222222, it would be displayed as "22222222.".)
 Since there is no decimal point shown, pressing the [<->] key changes the display to "2 ", showing the least significant digit of the result.
 Subsequent presses of the [<->] key toggles the display back and forth between the most significant and least significant digits of the result.
 If there aren't any additional digits to be displayed, pressing the [<->] key results in a blanked display.

-Though the ICM 816 and the Master H-1 share similar logic, there are some subtle differences in their operation.
+Though the ICM 816 and the Master H-1 share a similar logic design, there are some subtle differences in their operation.
 The ICM-816 will only allow entry of up to eight digits of input.
 If more than eight digits of entry are attempted, the machine goes into input overflow state, requiring a press of the [CE] or [C] key to clear the invalid entry.
 The Master H-1 allows input of up to 16 digits (with the least significant eight digits not visible to the user while they are being entered).
 Another subtle difference between the machines is that the Master H-1 ignores attempts to set the decimal point position to 8 or 9, wheras the ICM 816 seems to get somewhat confused by doing this.

 The ICM 816 uses fixed decimal point logic, with a setting from zero through seven digits behind the decimal point.
 Setting the decimal point location is not intuitive, as there is no obvious switch or dial provided to make the setting.
 At power-up, the calculator defaults to zero digits behind the decimal point, making the machine effectively an integer-only calculator.
-Based on experience with the Master H-1, pressing and holding the [CE] key, while at the same time, pressing a digit from 0 to 7 on the keyboard, properly sets the fixed decimal point location.
+Based on experience with the Master H-1, pressing and holding the [CE] key, while at the same time, pressing a digit from 0 to 7 on the keyboard sets the fixed decimal point location.
 Pressing 8 or 9 as the decimal point position selection is accepted, but results in the machine blanking the display, and immediately causing an input overflow as soon as any non-zero digit is entered.
 This method of setting the fixed decimal point position is very much like that used on the Marchant Cogito 412 and Cogito 414 calculators.

-Closer view of ICM 816 LSI's
+Closer view of ICM 816 LSI ICs

 The Display Panel (note negative indicator lit at left end of display)

-The ICM 816 is fast calculator, with 99999999 divided by one requiring about a blink of an eye to complete.
+The ICM 816 is quite fast, with 99999999 divided by one requiring about a blink of an eye to complete.
 99999999 squared (99999999 X 99999999) takes just a shade longer, but certainly less than 1/10th of a second.